What does a Composer (Concert and Stage) do?

 While new work may be purely a product of a composer's urge to create, most professional composers also work on commission, at the behest of a performance group, arts organization, or individual.
 Jacqueline Kennedy, for example, famously commissioned Leonard Bernstein to write a Mass for the opening of a performing arts center in Washington, D.C.
 Composers may also work within a composer-in-residence arrangement with an ensemble or other performance group, developing new work exclusively for that group to premiere.

-There are many opportunities for talented composers to gain notice and get their work performed.
-Many enter their work in national and international contests, or seek out composer-in-residence opportunities.
-Some also form their own ensembles or produce their own events, creating a vehicle for their compositional work.
-Composers also frequently utilize connections and relationships developed during education and mentorship to get their work performed with successful orchestras.
-All said, collaborations and connections with other musicians, composers, conductors, and event producers are the clear path to getting work performed and to developing a strong reputation.
+In order to gain notice and get their work performed, composers might enter their work in national and international contests, seek out composer-in-residence opportunities, become the bandleader for a new or existing ensemble, or even produce their own events.
+Composers also frequently utilize connections developed during their education and mentorship to get their music seen by music directors and performed by successful orchestras.
+All said, the path to getting work performed and developing a reputation is paved with numerous collaborations and connections with other composers, musicians, conductors, and live performance professionals.

 - Music composition